eva-nikolai/eva-nikolai.github.io/Resume.md

--   Led a team of 5 to conduct analyses and deliver a custom BI dashboard, report, and PowerPoint to the executive team, identifying the key insights as the impact of income, education, and transportation on population retention in the region
+-   Led a team of 5 to conduct analyses and deliver a custom BI dashboard, report, and PowerPoint to the executive team, identifying the key insights as the impact of income, education, and transportation on population retention in the region <br>
 -   Managed team communication and stakeholder meetings; Developed complex data management tool to ensure the efficient usage of APIs/ machine learning to extract large volumes of data and streamline